-Impacts Significance before Mitigation Mitigation Measures Significance after Mitigation Mitigation Cultural Resources is low, there would be no adverse effect to known Tribal Cultural Resources and no further action is required.
-If a known site to be tested is indigenous, local Tribal representatives shall be afforded the opportunity to have Tribal monitors observe the ground-disturbing project activities, through an agreement with the project developer.
-If Tribal Cultural Resources are identified in the project area, the preferred mitigation of impacts is preservation in place.
+Impacts Significance before Mitigation Significance Mitigation Measures after Mitigation Cultural Resources is low, there would be no adverse effect to known Tribal Cultural Resources and no further action is required.
+7. If a known site to be tested is indigenous, local Tribal representatives shall be afforded the opportunity to have Tribal monitors observe the ground-disturbing project activities, through an agreement with the project developer.
+8. If Tribal Cultural Resources are identified in the project area, the preferred mitigation of impacts is preservation in place.
 Every feasible effort must be made to preserve the resources in place, including through project redesign.
-Culturally appropriate treatment may be, but is not limited to, processing materials for reburial, minimizing handling of cultural objects, leaving objects in place within the landscape, and returning objects to a location within the project design. appropriate and feasible treatment measures are required, which may consist of, but are not limited to actions, such as data recovery excavations.
+Culturally appropriate treatment may be, but is not limited to, processing materials for reburial, minimizing handling of cultural objects, leaving objects in place within the landscape, and returning objects to a location within the project area where they will not be subject to future impacts.
+If impacts cannot be avoided through project design, appropriate and feasible treatment measures are required, which may consist of, but are not limited to actions, such as data recovery excavations.
 However, Tribes do not consider data recovery and curation of Tribal Cultural Resource as appropriate or respectful and request that materials not be permanently curated unless given Tribal approval.
 If only part of a site will be impacted by a project, data recovery will only be necessary for that portion of the site.
 Compensation for repatriation and a reburial area for Tribal Cultural Resources that will not be disturbed must be provided to the affiliated Tribe by the project applicant.
 Data